shlomi1993/Clustering/README.md

 ## Program Report

-I'll explain shortly about centroids initialization process and then I'll present result graphs describing the average loss/cost value as a function of the iterations for K=2,4,8,16.
+I'll explain shortly about the centroids initialization process and then I'll present result graphs describing the average loss/cost value as a function of the iterations for K=2,4,8,16.

 #### The Centroids Initialization Process:
-By using the short program "centroidsGenerator.py" (in this repo) that gets an integer number K as argument, we can generate K strings of 3 random floats between 0 to 1, and write them to an output file named "randomCents.txt".
+By using the short program "centroidsGenerator.py" (in this repo) that gets an integer number K as an argument, we can generate K strings of 3 random floats between 0 to 1, and write them to an output file named "randomCents.txt".

 #### Results: